-Despite his technological ancestry, the racial slight has the desired effect.
-His face contorts in anger as he grabs my shirt and lifts me with ease to a standing position, the muscles on his arms rippling in barely controlled tension.
+Despite his technological ancestry, my-the racial slight has the desired effect. -His face contorts in anger as he grabs my shirt and lifts me with ease to a standing position, the muscles on his arms rippling in barely controlled tension.

-"I'm gonna kill you!"
-This guy's real original.
-His breath is stale and musty, like a puff of air escaping from a just-opened coffin.
+"I'm gonna kill you!"- This guy's real original. -His breath is stale and musty, like a puff of air escaping from a just-opened coffin.

-I look around.
-The other cons watch closely, waiting to see what will happen.
-Well, I won't keep them in suspense.
-As the psycho, there is only one thing for me to do.
+I look around. -The other cons watch closely, waiting to see what will happen.
+Well, I won't keep them in suspense. -As the psycho, there is only one thing I can choice choose to dofor me to make.

-I jab my left thumb into his right eye and when he drops me, I knee him in the groin.
-It doesn't have as much effect as I'd hoped, and he swings at me immediately.
-I duck low, give him a glancing blow to the jaw, then a solid kick to the knee.
-He goes down to one leg.
-I jump behind him and deal out two swift rabbit punches.
+I jab my left thumb into his right eye and when he drops me, Iknee him in the groin. -It doesn't have as much effect as I'd hoped, and he swings at me immediately. -I duck low, give him a glancing blow to the jaw, and-then a solid kick to the knee. -He goes down to one leg. -I jump behind him and deal out two swift rabbit punches.

-Unfortunately, he still isn't out of the game.
-He kicks with his good leg and nearly catches me, but my cyberwires are better than his.
-I grab his left hand and pull it behind him.
-Breaking two of his fingers, I bring his arm hard up and around and drive my knee into his back.
+Unfortunately, he still isn't out of the game. -He kicks out with his good leg and nearly catches me, but my cyberwires are better than his. -I grab his left hand and -pull ing it behind him. -Breaking two of his fingers.
+I bring his arm hard up and around and drive my knee into his back.

-"Listen up, Thring," I say evenly and clearly, to make sure the others hear.
-"My name's Ross Drake.
-I don't like being talked to.
-I don't like being looked at.
-I don't like being disturbed by maggots like you.
-When I let go of you I want you to ask around and find out what happened to the last corpse that blocked my sun."
+"Listen up, Thring," I say evenly and clearly, to make sure the others hear.- "My name's Ross Drake. -I don't like being talked to. -I don't like being looked at. -I don't like being disturbed by maggots like you. -When I let go of you I want you to ask around and find out what happened to the last corpse that blocked my sun."

-I release him and walk off to the brown grass beneath the west wall.
-Everyone stares, slack-jawed.
-I sit again as before, legs crossed and arms in my lap, staring across the yard.
-The cons near my new location move away.
-The guards, having watched the whole exchange, choose not to intervene and go back to pacing.
-Thring is where I left him, standing and rubbing his arm.
-Strong as an ape and just as stupid; he could come in handy if I ever need any muscle.
+I release him and walk off to the brown grass beneath the west wall.- Everyone stares, slack-jawed.
+I sit again as before, legs crossed and arms in my lap, staring across the yard. -The cons near my new location move away. -The guards, having watched the whole exchange, choose not to intervene and go back to pacing. -Thring is where I left him, standing and rubbing his arm. -Strong as an ape and just as stupid; he could come in handy if I ever need any muscle.

 But it looks like Marco Vance, the resident con kingpin, is making his move first.
-Two of his recruiters, gangly thugs lacking everything but a particularly cloying loathsomeness, break away from the other cons and saunter out to Thring, not stupid enough to get too close.
-They no doubt have Vance's permission to grant Thring's every desire.
-The gargantuan razor would make Vance's contraband and extortion operations within the prison about as secure as Archon Microware's main CPU.
+Two of his recruiters, gangly thugs lacking everything but a particularly cloying loathsomeness, break away from the other cons and saunter out to Thring. - Nnot stupid enough to get too close.,-tThey no doubt have Vance's permission to grant Thring's every desire. -The gargantuan razor would make Vance's contraband and extortion operations Comment [JP2]: Earlier you say that his mouth is filled with teeth.

+within the prison about as secure as Archon Microware's main CPU.

-Vance did his best to get me into his little cadre of criminals when I first hit this burg, but I don't play thug for a second-rate con.
-I think my answer ruffled his scales a bit too much, since he's tried twice to have me killed since then.
-How was I supposed to know he had a special place in his heart for his messenger?
-Anyway, after losing three envoys to the infirmary he decided to leave me alone.
+Vance did his best to get me into his little cadre of criminals when I first hit this buerg, but I don't play thug for a second-rate con. -I think my answer ruffled his scales a bit too much, since he's tried twice to have me killed twice since then. -How was I supposed to know he had a special place in his heart for his messenger? -Anyway, after losing three envoys to the infirmary he decided to leave me alone.